What is the best advice you can give somebody who is starting Brazilian Jiu Jitsu?

 Nothing.
 Some people excel faster, some slower.
-Anyone can get good that this art.
-Sometimes the worst practitioners are the ones who surprise you the most it just takes time and patience.
+Anyone can get good at this art.
+Sometimes the worst practitioners are the ones who surprise you the most, it just takes time and patience.

 Have you ever been nervous before a BJJ competition?

 HELL YEAH!!!!!!!!
 My entire blue belt career was a nervous wreck.
-Nearing the end of it is where things started to click and make more sense to me and I shined bright.
+Nearing the end of it is where things started to click and make more sense to me, and I shone bright.

 What do you say to potential students?

 Have fun, listen carefully, respect your training partners and instructor.
 Overall, let Jiu-jitsu happen naturally.

 If you could go back in time, what would you say to yourself as a white belt?

 Don't rush for glory, and be more patient and open minded.
 I wanted so much in a short time, I failed to have fun doing it and paid the price of a longer journey.

 How do you know when to promote a student?